GitMubarak/WP-Top-News/readme.txt

 === WP Top News ===
 Contributors: mhmrajib
 Donate link: https://www.paypal.me/mhmrajib/2
-Tags: News, Worldwide News, Breaking News, Headlines, Top News, Recent News, CNN, BBC, The Guardian, Fox News Requires at least: 4.6
+Tags: News, Worldwide News, Breaking News, Headlines, Top News Requires at least: 4.6
-Tested up to: 5.3.2
+Tested up to: 5.4.1
-Stable tag: 1.3
+Stable tag: 1.4
 Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This WP Top News plugin will display the world famous newspaper's top/recent news/headlines in your Post/Page by using the shortcode: [wp_top_news].
+This WP Top News plugin will display the world famous newspaper's Breaking News Headlines in your Post/Page by using the shortcode: [wp_top_news].
 Currently it showing news of CNN, BBC, The The Guardian (UK), Fox News and NBC News.
 In future more to come.

 == Description ==

 What top stories is the BBC News running right now?
-[WP Top News](http://www.hossnimubarak.com) is a simple plugin that will display the world 31 famous newspaper's top/recent/headlines in your website Post/Page.
+[WP Top News](http://www.hossnimubarak.com) is a simple plugin that will display the world 31 famous newspaper's Breaking News Headlines in your website Post/Page.
 Get an API Key from newsapi.org (Free or Paid) or use the free provided one.
 Put the shortcode [wp_top_news] in a page/post section and you are done!

 **🌟 Plugin Features:**